Status of Varieties

 different varieties that ripen at different times during the summer, so there

-are blueberries to pick from mid-July until September most years.
+are blueberries to pick from mid-July until the end of September most years.
 We look

 forward to seeing you during the summer picking season - watch this page to